HDR/Sun-Moon_ShinyCalc/README.md

 [Release Build Version 1.1.3](https://github.com/MrHDR/Sun-Moon_ShinyCalc/raw/master/com.hdr.shinycalculator.apk) - Download to your Android Phone

-[Older Versions](https://github.com/MrHDR/Sun-Moon_ShinyCalc/tree/master/Versions) - These are the older versions of the apk.
+[Older Versions](https://github.com/MrHDR/Sun-Moon_ShinyCalc/tree/master/Versions) - These are the older versions of the apk, if you run into any issues with a new version, try installing an older version.

 Simple app to calculate the Shiny Chance of Pokemon in Pokemon Sun and Moon.